 Treating The Whole Body

-Complementary and alternative veterinary medicine therapies may include acupuncture, Chinese herbal medicine, chiropractic, therapeutic nutrition, and nutritional supplements.
+Complementary and alternative veterinary medicine therapies may include acupuncture, Chinese herbal medicine, laser therapy, chiropractic, therapeutic nutrition and nutritional supplements.

 - Complementary medicine: used with conventional medicine

 - Alternative medicine: used in place of conventional medicine

 - Holistic medicine: generic term for any treatment / therapy session that is intended to treat the individual as a whole

 Animal Handling & Restraint

 Mariposa was founded with the philosophy that all patients should be treated with respect, kindness and understanding.
 That means we do our best to make Mariposa Veterinary Wellness Center a safe and happy place for them whenever they step through our doors.
 We see many pets who have a history of fear and even aggression.
 With patience and gentleness, we can often get them comfortable with anything we need to do for them.
 This makes us different from most other veterinary clinics.
 Our goal is cooperation, NOT control!
 We believe this can be done in a safe and rewarding manner, which is why we take our time with “difficult” patients.